nmapara/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

-A key metric missing from this data set is access to the interner.
+A key metric missing from this data set is access to the internet.
 How well do the countries, or regions where the kickstarter campaign was launched, have access to internet and mobile funding.
 More importantly, how established is the kickstarter platform as a brand in those countries.
-Understanding the market awareness or impact of the kickstarer website in different regions would be a useful tool in validating the dataset and subsequent conclusions.
+Understanding the market awareness or impact of the kickstarter website in different regions would be a useful tool in validating the dataset and subsequent conclusions.

-- What are some other possible tables and/or graphs that we could create?a
+- What are some other possible tables and/or graphs that we could create?

-If there was more time, there would be plenty of analysis to be done based on interantional trends.
-Higher success rates occur in the summer months in the northern hemisphere, but was a similar pattern observed for countries in the southern hemisphere.
+If there was more time, there would be plenty of analysis to be done based on interntional trends.
+Higher success rates occur in the summer months in the northern hemisphere, but was a similar pattern observed for countries in the southern hemisphere during our winters.
 Similarly, we should look at the different years for possible political or economic forces that affected people's ability to contribute to the campaign.